 Mutations associated with inherited cardiovascular diseases and sudden cardiac death can be detected through Diax Lab’s exhaustive Cardiac Genetic Testing.

-Our panel includes all genes known currently to be associated with the development of inherited cardiovascular diseases that can present as sudden death or other major adverse events.
+Our panel includes 174 genes with known associations to 17 different inherited cardiac conditions.
 Cardiac Genetic Testing can be ordered in smaller, disease-specific panels or in one comprehensive panel.

 → Comprehensive Cardiac Disease Assessment provides an in-depth look at a patient’s overall cardiac health, increases the detection of sub-clinical coronary artery disease, identifies the risk for artery wall Atherosclerotic Disease activity and Coronary Artery Disease.
 The panel also contains comprehensive arrhythmia and cardiomyopathy risk evaluation.